#PraCegoVer: A Large Dataset for Image Captioning in Portuguese: Experiments

 \subsection{Results and Analysis}

-As we can see in Table \ref{table:results}, the performance of the model trained on MS COCO Captions drops considerably for all evaluation metrics compared to the one trained on \textit{\#PraCegoVer}-100k.
-This result is expected because of the difference in mean and variance of caption length between our dataset and MS COCO, as we discussed in Section~\ref{sub:comparative_analysis}.
+Table \ref{table:results} shows that the performance of the model trained on MS COCO Captions drops considerably for all evaluation metrics compared to the one trained on \textit{\#PraCegoVer}-100k.
+We expected this result because of the difference in mean and variance of caption length between our dataset and MS COCO, as we discussed in Section~\ref{sub:comparative_analysis}.
 Using the SCST approach to maximize the CIDEr-D score makes the models learn more easily sentences with similar size because CIDEr-D takes sentence size directly into account, and predicted sentences that differ in length from the reference are hardly penalized.
-Moreover, the longer the sentences that a model predicts, the more likely they contain words that are not in the reference.
-Thus, the models trained with SCST combined with CIDEr-D score learn to predict short sentences.
+Moreover, the longer the sentences a model predicts, the more likely they contain words that are not in the reference.
+Thus, the models trained with SCST combined with the CIDEr-D score learn to predict short sentences.
 However, as our reference descriptions have 40 words on average, the performance is expected to be~poor.